Montana/travis-harpoon/README.md

-# Travis CI it Harpoon
+# Travis CI with Harpoon
 This demonstrates how Travis CI works with Harpoon.

 ## Usage